-More than 3.2 million people in the UK have taken to the road uninsured after forgetting to renew their car insurance.
+Every year, millions of people in the UK take to the road uninsured after forgetting to renew their car insurance.
 Make sure you don’t forget to renew yours.

 What happens if you drive uninsured?

 Even if it’s just for a day, driving without insurance is dangerous and could land you in hot water.
 The consequences of driving without insurance can be quite severe, with a number of potential punishments:

 the police can confiscate your vehicle, and even destroy it

 6 to 8 penalty points on your licence